DiDacTex/astrometry-android/README.md

 }
 ```

+Brief explanation:
-Brief explanation: Plotting code isn't built, so `--no-plots` disables plotting explicitly.
+Plotting code isn't built, so `--no-plots` disables plotting explicitly.
 (Plotting will disable itself if it doesn't find the necessary bits,
-but prints an annoying error message unless you explicitly disable it.)
+but outputs a useless error message unless you explicitly disable it.)
 `--overwrite` prevents it from failing if you process an image twice.
-`--no-remove-lines` and `--uniformize 0` both disable features that require Python.
 `--fits-image` prevents astrometry.net from attempting a pointless and
 guaranteed-to-fail conversion from FITS to PNM and back to FITS.
 `--temp-dir` and its argument point the code at your app's cache directory,